1 / 8

 6 / 8 Crédit photo : International Garden Festival - Martin Bond

 7 / 8 Crédit photo : Louise Tanguay

 8 / 8 Crédit photo : Louise Tanguay

 Attractions and Activities

-The Reford Gardens (Les Jardins de Métis) are recognized as one of Canada's outstanding gardens.
+Recently voted one of the wonders of Québec and ranked among Canada's garden destinations, the Reford Gardens/Jardins de Métis are a verdant paradise on the banks of the St. Lawrence River.
 A national historic site, they were created by a passionate gardener and plant lover, Elsie Reford, between 1926 and 1958.
-Visitors to this verdant domain of more 200 acres can admire the splendours of some 3,000 species and varieties of native and exotic plants displayed in fifteen gardens.
-Sculptures by contemporary artists punctuate the visit and integrate harmoniously with historic gardens.
+Visitors to this historic domain of more 200 acres can admire the splendours of some 3,000 species and varieties of native and exotic plants displayed in fifteen gardens.

 - Memberships and Honours